ramantayal12/ramantayal12/README.md

 - 📫 How to reach me: Linkedin
 - 😄 Pronouns: rishu
 - ⚡ Fun fact: i love gojo and sukuna both
+- in the free time you can find me playing badminton or competing on kaggle.

 Tech Stack I beleive I am good at 😄 :